 About Kri

 Kri Yamada is a visual artist, writer, facilitator and global fashion creative.
-She arrives today in this incarnation as a queer, disabled and neuroemergent edge-walker of mixed Japanese and European ascent.
+She walks this incarnation as a queer, disabled and neuroemergent edge-walker of mixed Japanese and European ascent.
 Her creative praxis explores themes of identity, spirit, ecologies of relation and non-linear time as invitations to deeper meaning, connection and belonging.
 Yamada’s work is grounded in the paradox of re-integrating fragmented pieces of self, while releasing the notion of “self” altogether.

-Her work is included in The Remembrance Gallery on the grounds of the former Puyallup Assembly Center incarceration site and the forthcoming Washington State Queer Poetry Anthology.
+Her work is included in The Remembrance Gallery on the grounds of the former Puyallup Assembly Center incarceration site and the Washington State Queer Poetry Anthology.
 Kri is an alumna of the Fashion Institute of Technology (New York) summa cum laude, Polimoda (Italy) and the University of Nicosia (Cyprus).
 She’s been seen in Marie Claire, W, Elle UK, VEVO and others.

 “Generosity and Creativity Abound, Volunteers Sew Masks for Newcomers” on IRC (2020)